Azure/azure-powershell/src/ResourceManager/ServiceFabric/Commands.ServiceFabric/help/Update-AzureRmServiceFabricDurability.md

 # Update-AzureRmServiceFabricDurability

 ## SYNOPSIS
-Update the durability tier or VmSku of a nodetype in the cluster.
+Update the durability tier or VmSku of a node type in the cluster.

 ## SYNTAX